x-uan-ya/WealthLens/README.md

 ### Evidence & Traceability

+Each intelligence item can display supporting information from sources such as:

+* Portfolio holdings
+* Client profile
+* Client objectives
+* Market developments
+* Scenario analysis

-Each intelligence item is tied to a specific client and surfaces the supporting signals behind it (for example portfolio exposure, concentration thresholds, and upcoming liquidity needs).
-Client profiles and briefings link back to the same intelligence, so a Relationship Manager can trace where an insight originated rather than relying on an unexplained conclusion.
+This allows the Relationship Manager to understand where an insight originated rather than relying on an unexplained AI-generated conclusion.

-A deeper evidence panel drawing on additional sources (research, market developments, full holdings) is planned for a later iteration.

 ---